Eric-Conn/Eric-Conn.github.io/README.md

 ### NYC Ferry Data Time Series Forcasting

 For this project we used time series methods to create predictions for the next year.
+Note: I have no affiliation with the NYC Ferry.

 ![image](/Assets/BoardingsNumberAndPredictions.png)